-MGT 310 Principles of Management and Organization
+MGT 310 Principles of Management and Organization 4.5 MOI 510 Timelples of Mulugement and Organization 1.5

 Principles of Management and Organization will expose students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
 Students will also explore organizational functions that contribute to managerial comprehension and effectiveness.
 Prerequisite: BUS 101 or equivalent with a grade of "C" or better.